Hot weather guidelines

 Follow the general recommendations and:

-- Check frequently on children and monitor wheelchair users more closely.
+- Check frequently on children and monitor children with disabilities or who have chronic illnesses such as asthma more closely.

-- Keep children well hydrated by giving water and diluted fruit juices frequently.
+- Keep children well hydrated by giving water and hydrating foods, like cucumbers, orange slices, and watermelon.

-- Provide parents with information on how to keep children cool and provide the Region of Peel's website for additional information.
+- Provide parents with information on how to keep children cool and provide Peel Region's website for additional information.

 During an extreme heat alert